jauffretp/CNN_project/README.md

 # Key facepoint detection

-In the python folder :
+In the `python` folder :
 - Launch the `keypoint_detection.py` script file

-Example launch :
+# Style transfer an training of the CNNs
-- `python3 keypoint_detection.py --source webcam`
+Explore the notebook folder

 ## Requirements
 - Python